 They have the biggest farms for barley and huge numbers of livestock.
 Ownership of land is still communal and polygamous is still a thing in their midst.
 Their culture is the best in Kenya and my personal favorite.

 You will pass through Maai-Mahiu town as you head to Narok from Nairobi.
-As you pass Maai-Mahiu, you will notice that most of the land is not developed or occupied as the community still practices nomadic life style.
+As you pass Maai-Mahiu, you will notice that most of the land is not developed or occupied as the community still practices the nomadic lifestyle.
 They move around with their livestock in search of pasture and water.
 This has also created a hindrance to education access within this community but a few do take their kids to boarding schools.
 The community is embracing the new world.

 Narok town is developing fast welcoming malls and big shops.
 The county government has done a good job of making the town look good.
 You don’t need to do your shopping in Nairobi while planning to visit Mara, you will find whatever you need in Narok.
-I hope it will be one of the kenyan cities some days to come.
+I hope it will be one of the Kenyan cities some days to come.

 If you love watching the big fields of land and people working around, you get to enjoy that in the preparation periods.
 You will be able to see livestock grazing around as the boys play funny games.
-The women are not left behind, you will get to enjoy the beautiful designs they have made from the maasai shukas.
-And don’t forget to get yourself several maasai shukas.
+The women are not left behind, you will get to enjoy the beautiful designs they have made from the Maasai shukas.
+And don’t forget to get yourself several Maasai shukas.

-Its a beautiful place to visit and spend a weekend if not several months.
+It’s a beautiful place to visit and spend a weekend if not several months.